Welcome to today's edition of the Rush 24-7 podcast.

 This is the interesting thing.

-Not sympathy, you're not feel sorry for them.
+You don't feel sorry for them.

-You empathize, you relate to them.
+You relate to them.

-you understand the hard times they've had in their lives.
+You understand the hard times they've had in their lives.

 A judge who uses empathy to rule is not empathetic.

-Uh Sotomayor is abusing her position to punish someone because of their race, their income, which has nothing to do with justice.
+Sotomayor is abusing her position to punish someone because of their race, their income, which has nothing to do with justice.

 This is perverse.

-And you give them preference and wait.
+And you give them preference and weight.

-It's affirmative action judge.
+It's an affirmative action judge.

 Call it whatever you want.